Human Centric General Physical Intelligence for Agile Manufacturing Automation

 \section{State-of-the-Art Frameworks}

-In dynamic environments of agile manufacturing where human-robot collaboration is common and product lines are characterized by high variability, the role of GPI is indispensable.
-Achieving the required level of flexible automation hinges on the ability to synchronize perception, reasoning and physical action in real time that is often guided by kinetic-dynamic models of workspace\footnote{Digital twins coupled with kinetic-dynamic models enable robots to instantly replan tasks in agile stochastic workspaces.}.
-Hence, this section reviews recent progress toward GPI-enabled automation orchestrated into five thematic pillars (A) multisensory representation learning, (B) data generation and sim-to-real transfer, (C) planning and control frameworks, (D) uncertainty estimation and safety concerns and (E) benchmarks and evaluation protocols.
+Agile manufacturing environments are inherently dynamic and are characterized by high variability where close human-robot collaboration is frequent and inevitable.
+In this context, GPI role is crucial in enhancing flexibility and adaptability of automation systems.
+Such adaptability hinges on the robot system ability to synchronize perception, reasoning and physical actions in real time that are often guided by kinetic–dynamic models of workspace for rapid replanning while facing unforeseen events\footnote{Digital twins combined with kinetic–dynamic models support real-time task re-planning in agile and stochastic workspaces.}.
+Accordingly, this section examines recent progresses in GPI–enabled automation and structures them into six thematic pillars including;